Naman1997/simple-fcos-cluster/README.md

 You'll also be needing a VPS in the cloud that can take in your traffic from a public IP address so that you don't expose your own local IP address.

-Oracle provides a [free tier](https://www.oracle.com/in/cloud/free/) account with 4vcpus and 24GB of memory!
+Oracle provides a [free tier](https://www.oracle.com/in/cloud/free/) account with 4 vcpus and 24GB of memory!

 To expose the traffic properly, follow [this](https://github.com/Naman1997/simple-fcos-cluster/blob/main/Wireguard_Setup.md) guide.